juliaaschmidt/react-web3-dao-frontend/README.md

 ## Deployment:

 However, Rinkeby Testnet this DAO was running on has been taken down.
 Hence, the frontend does not work anymore.
+For some illustrations, refer to the following screenshots: